bigcommerce/catalyst/docs/localization.md

 ### Translation keys

 The JSON files should contain key-value pairs for each locale.
-You can define translations based on a pre-defined keys used to translate the Catalyst storefront's [basic ecommerce functionality](https://www.catalyst.dev/docs#ecommerce-functionality).
+You can define translations based on pre-defined keys used to translate the Catalyst storefront's [basic ecommerce functionality](https://www.catalyst.dev/docs#ecommerce-functionality).
 The translated values you specify will display to shoppers as static string translations.

 Use the existing `en.json` file as a template for the schema.
 You can only provide translated values for the translation keys specified in the template.